Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 That is part of what is happening here.

-A short sleeve 1/4 zip pullover sits in a more interesting position.
+A short sleeve 1/4 zip pullover sits in a more flexible position.

 It can feel cleaner than a tee.
 More directional than a polo.
-Lighter than a long-sleeve layer.
+Lighter than a long-sleeve pullover.
 Slightly more elevated than a standard training top.
-In some cases, it gives a brand the look of layering without the heat, bulk, or seasonal limit of a full mid-layer.
+In some cases, it gives a brand the look of layering without the heat, bulk, or seasonal limits of a full mid-layer.

 That is not a huge category story.